 If you take your financing in the United States then your mortgage will be in dollars.
 After raising your financing in dollars, you’d have to do a money transfer for the required amount to Italy and to exchange your dollars to euros.

 If that is the case the easier way to acquire property is to get a home equity line on your property in the country where you live.
-This may have the advantage of carrying tax deductable interest (ask you accountant in for more information since rules changed on HELOC recently).
-Right now the cost of the HELOC loan is about 3.5% (June 1 2020).
-If yo do not have that option, or you do not want to use that it, you can get a house loan in Italy: it is possible and I know people who did it.
+This may have the advantage of carrying tax deductible interest (ask your accountant in for more information since rules changed on HELOC recently).
+Right now the cost of the HELOC loan is about 4% (End of 2022).
+If you do not have that option, or you do not want to use it, you can get a house loan in Italy: it is possible and I know people who did it.
 Getting a loan in Italy can also offset the high Euro (good strategy if you think the Euro will go down in value).

 If the dollar rises in value against the euro, then you will need to spend fewer dollars to buy the same amount of euro you initially borrowed.
 This means that, in real terms, your mortgage actually decreased and your monthly repayments will be lower.